 If an access panel cannot be incorporated, the alternative method of servicing the gas and electrical components is though the fireplace.
-This procedure requires removing the glass panel(s) and interior design media, and lifting the grill, burner, and bottom pressure release valve.
 This will increase service time and difficulty.
 An access panel is always preferred.
 Fireplace dealers/installers are advised to consult with their clients regarding the advantages and disadvantages of each service option.

-NOTE: If local code requires an access panel, defer to local code requirements.
+INOTE: If local code requires an access panel, defer to local code requirements.